 Increase Student Success: Pre-assessment course (developed by Trish Nelson from the English department in collaboration with Math faculty, and with input from the counseling department) to be offered beginning Spring 2014.
 This course is designed to provide entering students with more of a sense of the bodies of knowledge they may need to master in order to enter school with a solid footing and SEP.
 Increase Persistence: Percentage of degree and/or transfer seeking students who enroll in the first three consecutive terms.
 This metric is considered a milestone or momentum point, research shows that students with sustained enrollment are more likely to succeed.
-The Pre-assessment prep course, as well as the integration of assessment testing into the Steps for Student Success, institutionalizes and encourages a streamlined approach to Increase College Completion: Percentage of degree and/or transfer- seeking students who complete a degree, certificate, or transfer related outcomes.
+The Pre-assessment prep course, as well as the integration of assessment testing into the Steps for Student Success, institutionalizes and encourages a streamlined approach to pursuit of education while still allowing students to maintain a sense of empowerment and individual direction.
+This should support both persistence and college completion.
+Increase College Completion: Percentage of degree and/or transfer- seeking students who complete a degree, certificate, or transfer related outcomes.
 See above.
 Other: N/A.